 Hysterosalpingogram (HSG) or Sonohysterography (saline sono) An HSG or a saline sono will be done to evaluate the inside of the uterine cavity.
 The HSG can also provide information regarding the fallopian tubes.

-* Our physicians perform HSG testing onsite at our facility, which makes it much more convenient and timely for our patients.
+* Our providers perform HSG testing onsite at our facility, which makes it much more convenient and timely for our patients.

 Baseline ultrasound – A baseline ultrasound allows us to look at the muscle of the uterus and assess the ovaries and can be done on your initial visit or pre-IVF visit.